-- Follow-up calls with mothers to assess understanding of COVID-19 messaging through Liga Inan system
+- Follow-up calls with mothers to assess understanding of COVID-19 messaging through the Liga Inan system

 - Logistical support to MOH through the provision of four vehicles with drivers tasked to do community engagement and transport health providers and meals to quarantine centers.

-- Co-creation with MOH of COVID-19 pamphlet targeted at pregnant women, new mothers, and their families.
+- Co-creation with MOH of COVID-19 brochure targeted at pregnant women, new mothers, and their families.

 - Printing of promotional COVID-19 materials at request of MOH.